-Analysis: Based on known/given characteristics (structural parameters) of a product its properties are determined (its behaviour is determined), or - if the product does not yet exist in reality - predicted.
-Analyses can, in principle, be performed by experiments (using a physical model/ mock-up or a prototype) or "virtually" (by calculation and/or using digital simulation tools).
+Analysis: Based on known/given characteristics (structural parameters) of a product its properties are determined (its behaviour is determined), or - if the product does not yet exist - predicted.
+Analyses can, in principle, be performed by experiments (using a physical model/mock-up or a prototype) or "virtually" (by calculation and/or using digital simulation tools).
 Sometimes - in particular industries and/or in particular companies - there are specific procedures to analyse certain properties (e.g. assessing passenger and pedestrian protection of motor cars by applying the Euro-NCAP [European New Car Assessment Program] or analysing the durability of components by company-defined test procedures).

-The question of applying pre-defined analysis procedures will be the second issue when answering the question of this article.
+The question of applying pre-defined analysis procedures is the second criterion for the definition of a both theory-based and application-specific Design Methodology.

-Synthesis: Based on given, i.e. required, properties the product's characteristics are established and appropriate values are assigned.
+• Synthesis: Based on given, i.e. required, properties the product's characteristics are established and appropriate values are assigned.
 Synthesis is the main activity in product development: The requirements list is in principle a list of required properties and the task of the development engineer/designer is to find appropriate solutions, i.e. an appropriate set of characteristics to meet the requirements to the customer's satisfaction.
 Of course, the requirements list may already contain characteristics, but then it predefines certain solution patterns, i.e. specific partial sets of characteristics, right from the beginning (at least implicitly).

 In the CPM approach (as well as in PDD based upon it) analysis and synthesis as the two main relations between characteristics and properties are now modelled in more detail, in principle following a network-like structure.
 Fig. 2 and fig. 3 show the two basic models for analysis and synthesis, respectively.
-In order to keep considerations simple, both on the side of the characteristics (C_i) and on the side of the properties $(P_j \text{ or } PR_j, \text{ respectively})$ a simple list (or vector) structure is displayed.
+In order to keep considerations simple, both on the side of the characteristics (C_i) and on the side of the properties (P_i or PR_i , respectively) a simple list (or vector) structure is displayed.